-Participation is voluntary and conditional on a nature refuge agreement being signed by the landholder and the Queensland Minister for Environment and the Great Barrier Reef or their delegate.
+Participation is voluntary and conditional on a conservation agreement being executed by the landholder and the Queensland Government.

 Who is eligible?

-Note: NatureAssist is not available to landholders where a nature refuge is a conditioned requirement of a government-funded acquisition or licence.
+Note: NatureAssist is not available to landholders where a nature refuge is a conditioned requirement of a government-funded acquisition, licence or tenure dealing.

 What projects will be considered?

 Projects are negotiated between the department and the landholder.
-Funding will be considered where a project has a clear conservation outcome and enhances the resilience and sustainable management of a property.
+Funding will be considered where a project has a clear conservation outcome and enhances the resilience and sustainable management of a proposed nature refuge.
 In many cases, projects are likely to deliver conservation outcomes as well as benefits to sustainable production.

 The types of activities favoured include:

 - reducing the impacts of stock and pest animals on environmentally sensitive areas such as vine thickets, watercourses and wetlands by managing access.
-Examples of activities funded in previous rounds include: establishing artificial watering points away from natural springs or watercourses, erecting fencing to manage stock access, and excluding and controlling pest animals
+This may include establishing artificial watering points away from natural springs or watercourses, erecting fencing to manage stock access, and excluding and controlling pest animals

 - stabilising soils, improving water quality or increasing the value of wildlife habitat